jerrylow/breakpoints/README.md

 });
 ```

-Bind to window's event `breakpoint-change` and listen for breakpoint changes.
+Bind to window's event `breakpoint-change` and listen for breakpoint changes or bind to one of the compare triggers to react to specific breakpoints.

 ## Package Managers